 Swarming barging bird-animals race through the foyer doors.
 They are heading for the canteen at break.
 A lanky sixth-form ex-hooligan prefect awkwardly intervenes; at his side a diminutive colleague does more: at her word the doors are closed.
 Down the corridor the mass strains: more filtering: soon the canteen floor is filled with a perching jabbering gesticulation and the gradual disappearance of iced buns.
 Central litterbins take donations: aero twix marsbar wrappers hover in: elsewhere hot chocolate and slush puppy drinks descend.
 This is Shangri-La; this is the Land of Id; this is Babel.
 Somewhere a member of staff is eating a doughnut.

 A soundless toctoctoc of woodpeckering minds.
 A colony of fifty-odd in the library at lunchtime: homework clusters, newspaper-sharers, novel-nomads.
 At the Reference Section a dispute on the martial arts is settled by the Guinness Book of Records.
 Two girls critically examine birthday-cards while another twists a piece of string.
 Someone is lost in the misty pages of ‘First Kiss’.
-A boy reads ‘Story of Prince Rama’: that tragic birthplace is found again in his mind.
+A boy reads ‘Story of Prince Rama’: a tragic birthplace appears again in his mind.
 On green cushions sprawl children with the Ealing Gazette.
 GCSE coursework falls off tables; while on the desk by the door presides the unwavering screen, a computer display of lines of yellow blue red.
 In the background the teacher-librarian quietly keeps the balance: so she frees her free time to run this, the school’s finest laboratory.
 Thousands of books on shelves attend the proceedings, wait for their own to begin, some for too long.

 Past the tall door is the friendly crazy-house.
 This building, set aside for the sixth form, is in the grip of several delusions: it is the British Museum Reading-Room; it is a Junior Branch of the Athenaeum; it is Whipsnade.
 Seventeen-year-olds struggle with essays and love-letters.
 Orange-peel on playing-cards.
 Empty lemonade-tins.
 Here is the new and beginning: outside the tall door a pile of school uniforms, like sloughed snake-skins, invisibly sits.
 New colours dazzle; sensible clothes fit easily to the attractive shape of the adult.
 New colours dazzle; free hours, fewer rules, a fast-ahead avenue.
 Down they sail, in miseries of paper boats of A-level notes, on leaky rafts of careers knowledge from the local college, on dinghies of escaping self-esteem down a directionless stream.
 No time to get straight, re-orientate; no way to steer with shoals near; no-one else is around if you’re aground.
 But through the landscape of panic sweeps Motown music; and out of the tall door come clipboards and cameras.
 Studies of the local homeless, a children’s party video, a magazine of preposterous gossip and fonts, a firework-fairground of projects.
 In and out of the door come the sixth form and their friends the teachers.
 When it shuts for each, into the new pecking-order of a weekly wage or a degree course, something extra has been learned that no syllabus states.
 It may be lost, forgotten or never used; it is different for each.
 Then blown like seeds.